Adversarial Examples in the Physical World: A Survey: Go Deep into PAEs

 Based on the aforementioned analysis, we now give the definition of the PAEs in this section.
 First, we re-visit the source of the PAE, \ie, the digital adversarial examples, which is also called the ``adversarial example'' in common sense.
 The adversarial example $x_{adv}^d$ is first proposed by Szegedy \etal~\cite{DBLP:journals/corr/SzegedyZSBEGF13} and is described as a kind of examples that are obtained by imperceptibly small perturbations to a correctly classified input image $x$ but is able to mislead the deep model $\mathcal{F}$, \ie, $y^x \neq \mathcal{F}(x_{adv}^{d})$, $x_{adv}^{d} = x + \delta $, where $y^x$ is the ground-truth label of the input instance $x$, $\delta$ indicates the adversarial perturbation, and it satisfies $\lVert \delta \rVert < \varepsilon$ ($\varepsilon$ is a small enough radius and bigger than 0).
 Under such a definition, the digital adversarial perturbation always appears as a kind of ``noise-like'' image in computer vision.
 While in the physical world scenarios, we emphasize that the adversarial examples have to overcome the challenges, such as the information missing during manufacturing and re-sampling processes.
 It is difficult to constrain the adversarial perturbations to a very limited budget, such as a small $\varepsilon$ radius, due to the attacking ability degeneration risks.
 Therefore, taking computer vision tasks as instances, most of the PAE generation methods replace the ``noise-like'' perturbation with ``patch-like'' textures, which do not fully satisfy the original definition of the digital world.
 To unify the definition of the adversarial examples in both the digital and physical world, we here give a modified definition of the adversarial examples in the physical world:

-where $x_{adv}^p$ is the input physical adversarial example to the deployed deep models, $\mathcal{R}(\cdot)$ is the re-sampling function that represents the re-sampling process, $\mathcal{M}(\cdot)$ is the manufacturing function that represents the manufacturing process, $c$ is a certain environment condition and comes from the real and infinite environment conditions that are denoted as $\mathbb{E}$, \ie, $c \in \mathbb{E}$, the $\lVert\cdot\rVert_{\aleph}$ represents the evaluation metric that measures the naturalness of the PAE that input to the deployed artificial intelligence system, $\aleph$ indicates the recognizable space of human beings to the PAEs.
-To be brief, the $\aleph$ constraint imposed on the $\delta$ correlates to the ``suspicious'' extent of PAEs.
-More precisely, a very perceptible adversarial perturbation is not accepted in real scenarios.
+where $x_{adv}^p$ is the input physical adversarial example to the deployed deep models, $\mathcal{R}(\cdot)$ is the re-sampling function that represents the re-sampling process, $\mathcal{M}(\cdot)$ is the manufacturing function that represents the manufacturing process, $c$ is a certain environment condition and comes from the real and infinite environment conditions that are denoted as $\mathbb{C}$, \ie, $c \in \mathbb{C}$, the $\lVert\cdot\rVert_{\aleph}$ represents the evaluation metric that measures the naturalness of the PAE that input to the deployed artificial intelligence system, $\aleph$ indicates the recognizable space of human beings to the PAEs.
+To be brief, the $\aleph$ constraint imposed on the $\delta$ correlates to the ``suspicious'' extent of PAEs, making them acceptable for human beings in real scenarios.